raspberrypilearning/decision-tree/en/step_5.md

 --- challenge ---

-A machine learning model which uses a decision tree must repeatedly refine its criteria.
+A machine learning model that uses a decision tree must repeatedly refine its criteria.
 The more data it sees, the more accurate it becomes - this is called **training**.
 We are only using a few criteria here, but a machine learning model might use many _thousands_ of values.

 Here is a larger set of data about dinosaurs: